rfwlab/rfw/docs/articles/essentials/template-syntax.md

 <img src="{user.Avatar}" alt="{user.Name}">
 ```

 For global state, use the `@store` command to bind a value to an attribute.
-The optional `:w` suffix enables two‑way binding for form controls:
+The optional `:w` suffix enables two‑way binding for form controls.
+A `:r` suffix is not recognized; omit the suffix for read‑only bindings:

 ```rtml
 <input value="@store:default.counter.count:w">